bookofproofs/bookofproofs.github.io/_sources/history/20th-century/sargent.md

 7. Developed new research techniques on differential equations and analytic expressions.
 8. Authored numerous publications in non-mathematical fields such as history, economics, and philosophy.

-Born 8 May1905, Ambergate, Derbyshire, England.
+Born 8 May 1905, Ambergate, Derbyshire, England.
 Died 11 October 1979, Hampstead Garden, London, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Sargent/)